Important Information for Engineers, Scientists, and Law Students:

 Audio Lectures of the PatBar study materials allow you total immersion in patent law any time, anywhere.
 Flash cards allow you to learn what is where in the MPEP for quick look-up on exam day.

-No one else offers the same combination of material that's both easy to understand and adapted to exactly what's being tested, as well as being kept up-to-date for the most recent changes to the exam.
+No one else offers the same combination of material that's easy to digest, adapted to exactly what's being tested, and kept up-to-date for the most recent changes to the exam.

 To place your order